TheSicilian12/capstone/README.md

 - Authorized user will be able to update their wish list.
 - Authorized user will be able to delete their wish list.

-## Search
+## Order History
+- Authorized user will be able to create an order history automatically upon purchase.
-- Any user will be able to search for items in Shinano.
+- Authorized user will be able to retrieve their order history.
+- NOTE: Comment permissions would be connected to order history.

 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |